lhoangan/lhoangan.github.io/_posts/spiritual/2019-03-14-pray-and-receive.md

 share: true
 ---

-Today's Gospel from
+The today's Gospel from
 [Matthew 7:7-25](http://usccb.org/bible/readings/bible/matthew/7:7)
-talkes about praying and receiving.
-It starts with the infamous line:
+talks about praying and receiving.
+It starts with the famous line:

 > Ask and it will be given to you;
 seek and you will find;